 1974 Neighborhood Information Center Helps Everyone (NICHE) was initiated as a federally- funded community information and referral service.
 The goal of NICHE was to provide information as a catalyst for social change.
 It existed in a storefront at 375 Bloomfield Avenue from 1974 1977.
 It was fully incorporated into Montclair Public Library in 1979.

-1979 The Library moved to a new-generation bar-code-based circulation/catalog system, streamlining the circulation process and enabling computerized catalog searches.
+1979 Michael Connell begins his 20 year tenure as Library Director (the second longest to date).
+The Library moved to a new-generation bar-code-based circulation/catalog system, streamlining the circulation process and enabling computerized catalog searches.

 1980s This was a time of rapid technological change.
 Old collections (slides, filmstrips, LP’s) were gradually discarded in favor of video and audio cassettes.
 The Library also began to install personal computers with word processing capability and database access on CD-ROM (compact discs).